warmist/scripts/docs/lua.rst

 --------

 ``:lua !df.global.window_z``
-   Print out the current z-level.
+   Print out the current z-level (as distinct from the displayed elevation).

+``:lua !unit.id``
+   Print out the id of the currently selected unit.

+``:lua ~item.flags``
+   Print out the toggleable flags for the currently selected item.

+``:lua @df.profession``
+   Print out the valid internal profession names.